pinot-contrib/pinot-docs/configuration-reference/functions/clpdecode.md

 >
 > CLPDECODE(colGroupName_logtype, colGroupName_dictionaryVars, colGroupName_encodedVars, defaultValue)

 * The syntax lets you specify the name of a column group or all columns within the column group.
+  * To use the syntax where you only specify the column group's name, you need to enable an additional query-rewriter as described [below](#enable-the-column-group-syntax).
 * `defaultValue` is optional and used when a column group can't be decoded for some reason (e.g., it's null).

 ## Usage Examples